Dangling Modifiers: An Explanation and Guide for Editing

 She grabbed her coat and shut the door with a bang behind her.

-This is a great way to fix this sentence, but it changes the feeling of the sentence to specify that she is shutting the door.
+We edited the sentence so that “she” does all the actions described in the scene.
+This is a great way to fix this sentence, but it does change the feeling of the sentence to specify that she is shutting the door.

 I pulled the turkey out of the oven and called everyone to the table for dinner.

-This may be changing the meaning of the sentence too much, but it adds detail that helps the reader visualize the scene.
+This changes the sentence quite a bit, but it adds great detail that helps the reader visualize the scene.

 There are endless ways to correct dangling modifiers, but this gives you a launching point to identify the best rewrite for your story.